J-Airius/Polynomial-Solver-using-SGD-in-TinyGrad/README.md

 Tried to create a code without the usage of Tensor and SGD, because it does not work on my computer.
 Will only serve as a final choice if was not able to submit a code that uses SGD
 Learning Rate and Epoch set to 0.001 and 100
 Degree was set to 2

+Update:
+Made a code the way I think it is supposed to work.
+(Included SGD even though it doesn't work in my device) Epoch increased to 1000
+Degree increased to 9, reasoning being that higher degrees can have coefficients of zero, so it's okay to be high.